equivalent/scrapbook2/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md

 ## Execution only on one instance.

-Let say you have load balanced environment wit 10 EC2 instances and you want to execute some script after deployment only on one of them.
+Let say you have load balanced environment with 10 EC2 instances and you want to execute some script after deployment only on one of them.
 (e.g. cron job)

 `.ebextensions` provide `leader_only` option which means "run only on leader instance"